NateDominguez-21/Nathaniel-Dominguez/README.md

-# 👋 Hi, I'm Nate Dominguez
+# 👋 Hi, I'm Nathaniel Dominguez

 I'm an **AWS-certified IT professional** with 3+ years of hands-on experience in system support, backend broadcast operations, and cloud services.
 I specialize in deploying and managing Linux-based infrastructure, working with AWS tools like EC2, S3, and IAM, and troubleshooting under live production pressure.
 Currently transitioning into a **Cloud/DevOps role**.